 The DPIA can be carried out by any person/organization inside or outside the business if explicitly appointed by the Data Controller.
 However, the Data Controller (i.e. the entity offering the service to end-users) remains the subject responsible and accountable for the DPIA.
 He/she can be assisted by DPOs or Data Processors.

-The DPIA is mandatory where processing involves sensitive data, or in other cases that are “likely to result in a high risk to the rights and freedoms of natural persons” (see art.
-35, and GDPR).
-In order to understand if your processing is likely to result in a high risk, you need to describe the nature, scope, context, and purpose of it.
+The DPIA is mandatory where the processing involves sensitive data, or in other cases that are “likely to result in a high risk to the rights and freedoms of natural persons”.2 In order to understand if your processing is likely to result in a high risk, you need to describe the nature, scope, context, and purpose of it.
 Furthermore, the art.
-29 Working party identified some situations1 where processing is always resulting in a high risk (Please read the footnote for a deepening).
+29 Working party identified some situations3 where processing is always resulting in a high risk (please read the footnote for a deepening).
 Remember that the higher the risk, the higher could be fines imposed by authorities.

 Check if you collect "sensitive" dataDownload our Decision Tree